All That Remains (band): Musical style

 All That Remains has been described as metalcore, melodic metalcore, melodic death metal, hard rock, and heavy metal.
 The band's music mixes "crushing" riffs, dual guitar harmonies, double bass drum patterns, and breakdowns that are prevalent in the metalcore genre.
 Vocally, the band combines singing, screaming, and growls.
 Phil Labonte's lyrics focus on themes such as relationships, personal struggles, society, and hope.
 In a 2012 interview he stated that he intentionally keeps his lyrics somewhat vague, inviting listeners to interpret them through their own lens.

-All That Remains has been considered a notable act within the new wave of American heavy metal.
-Their album Fall of Ideals is celebrated as a metalcore classic and a genre defining album.

-In response to the metalcore label, Phil Labonte said:

-We are a modern metal band, is really the best way to say it, you know.
-Because we've got solos, we've got harmonies, we've got some of the kind of breakdown-y.
-But, I mean, if you look at us as a metalcore band and then you look at, say, you know, Hatebreed as a metalcore band, which a lot of people say Hatebreed is a metalcore band because they've got some sort of metal-y riffs.
-But it's like we sound nothing alike.

-The band's guitarist Mike Martin has rejected the metalcore label, saying:
+Around the time of the release of their album A War You Cannot Win Labonte started writing more lyrics that reflected his own life and vulnerability, crediting Sarah McLachlan as an influence in his decision.
+In an interview with Blabbermouth.net Labonte stated:

+When you write songs about your own personal vulnerability, there are people that are going to attack you for it and call you names and mock you.
+But It's worked out well for us, though, so it doesn't matter much.
+If people don't like the song 'What If I Was Nothing' or people don't like the lyrics – tough guys don't like it – tough shit, because there's a lot of people that do.
+It's never been something that I've been apprehensive about, thankfully.

-Yeah, we're not Christian and we're not metalcore, so tell the people on the message board to stop calling us that."
+Labonte described the band as "modern metal" for their solos, harmonies, and breakdowns.
+On the metalcore label, he noted Hatebreed and said they sound "nothing alike".
+Guitarist Mike Martin said "we're not Christian and we're not metalcore, so tell the people on the message board to stop calling us that."

 In an interview with Crypticrock, Mike Martin stated about their musical style:

 We've always wanted to have a lot of different kind of metal songs whether it was a ballad, fast song, or death metal song.
 We've always been capable of doing every kind of song.
 We've always just done it no matter what the repercussions were because you know you are always going to get backlash.
 If you are going to write a record that is really heavy, and on the next record you have a ballad, people are going to get pissed.
 We never really look too much into it, we just wanted to do it, and so we pretty much did it."

+Over the course of the band’s career, their sound has greatly shifted, with their first album Behind Silence and Solitude featuring a melodic death metal sound, while the follow up This Darkened Heart began to shift to their signature metalcore sound.
+The next big change came with A War You Cannot Win, which saw the band move away from their heavier metallic sound in favor of a more hard rock direction, incorporating stronger harmonies and more clean singing.
+With Victim of the New Disease, the band went back to their traditional heavier metalcore sound.